The Best Holiday Gift the Free Market Can Offer

 You’ll also want to consider what other resources are offered, such as educational materials, mobile tracking and reliable customer service.
-Remember, your grandchild (or whoever) will be inheriting the broker, as well as the investment.
+Remember, your grandchild (or whoever) will be inheriting the broker as well as the investment.

-Lastly, a substantial custodial account balance could affect a minor’s eligibility for financial aid.
+Finally, a substantial custodial account balance could affect a minor’s eligibility for financial aid.
 So make sure to talk to the recipient’s legal guardians before making any decisions.

 Some parents might prefer a contribution to a child’s 529 college savings plan.
 And in this day and age, that’s fairly straightforward.